-Forest Plan Management Objective ^a Enhanced Bus Service Alternative Enhanced Bus Service in Peak-period Shoulder Lane Alternative Gondola Alternative A Gondola Alternative B Cog Rail Alternative Standard S6 - Impaired Waters and Beneficial Uses The existing S.R.
+Forest Plan Management Objectivea Enhanced Bus Service Alternative Enhanced Bus Service in Peak-period Shoulder Lane Alternative Gondola Alternative A Gondola Alternative B Cog Rail Alternative Standard S6 - Impaired Waters and Beneficial Uses The existing S.R.
 210 roadway, which would be maintained with this alternative, is not identified as a source of impairment in the zinc TMDL for Little Cottonwood Creek.
-Other constituents on the State's 303(d) list have not been studied in detail.
+Other constituents on the State's 303(d) list have not been studied in detail to determine the source(s) of the impairments.
 The USGS Model output presents the range of expected water quality concentrations for runoff from the Enhanced Bus Service Alternative and shows that most constituents would be within numeric standards for the creek's designated beneficial uses.
 The USGS Model output presents the range of expected water quality concentrations for runoff from the Enhanced Bus Service with Peak-period Shoulder Lane Alternative and shows that the in-stream concentration of most constituents would be within numeric standards for the creek's designated beneficial uses, and existing impairments would not be affected.
-The USGS Model output presents the range of expected water quality concentrations for runoff from Gondola Alternative A and shows that most constituents would be within numeric standards for the creek's designated beneficial uses, and existing impairments would not be affected.
-The USGS Model output presents the range of expected water quality concentrations for runoff from Gondola Alternative B and shows that most constituents would be within numeric standards for the creek's designated beneficial uses, and existing impairments would not be affected.
-The USGS Model output presents the range of expected water quality concentrations for runoff from the Cog Rail alternative and shows that most constituents would be within numeric standards for the creek's designated beneficial uses, and existing impairments would not be affected.
+The USGS Model output presents the range of expected water quality concentrations for runoff from Gondola Alternative A and shows that the in-stream concentration of most constituents would be within numeric standards for the creek's designated beneficial uses, and existing impairments would not be affected.
+The USGS Model output presents the range of expected water quality concentrations for runoff from Gondola Alternative B and shows that the in-stream concentration of most constituents would be within numeric standards for the creek's designated beneficial uses, and existing impairments would not be affected.
+The USGS Model output presents the range of expected water quality concentrations for runoff from the Cog Rail alternative and shows that the in-stream concentration of most constituents would be within numeric standards for the creek's designated beneficial uses, and existing impairments would not be affected.
 Guideline G3 - Adhere to Nonpoint Source Management UDOT will follow its Stormwater Quality Design Manual, which addresses nonpoint source controls (BMPs) for runoff from new impervious areas pursuant to its MS4 permit.
 Same as Enhanced Bus Service Alternative.
 Same as Enhanced Bus Service Alternative.
 Same as Enhanced Bus Service Alternative.
 Same as Enhanced Bus Service Alternative.